The 2026 NC Idea Challenge

 How it works

-The Idea Challenge is a statewide contest for North Carolina — students in grades 5–12 and teachers, on two parallel tracks.
+The Idea Challenge is a statewide contest for North Carolina — students in grades 5–12 and educators, on two parallel tracks.
 You don’t need experience.
-You don’t need an adult.
+You don’t need an adult to lead the way.
 You just need an idea about something you’ve noticed in your school, neighborhood, town, or community.
-You can write, talk, brainstorm, or design your way into your idea, and you can keep coming back to make it better.
+You make a short video about it — and you can take as many tries as you want.

 The window + the money

-Submissions are rolling from June 15 to October 15, 2026.
-Submit any day — we review within 3 business days and come back with a yes or a no.
+Submissions are rolling from July 15 to October 4, 2026.
+Submit any day — we review within 10 days and come back with a yes or a no.

 The prompt